abratcher1066/Password-Generator/README.md

 ## Description
 ----
-This password generator creates a new, strong password, according to custom parameters the user selects.
+This password generator creates a new, strong password, according to custom parameters chosen by the user.
 Passwords can be between 8 and 128 characters, and can include numbers, special characters, capital letters, and lower case letters.

 ![first image](https://i.ibb.co/3Tr3DLL/binary-numbers-on-computer-screen-1260358.jpg)